Deadline day: Here are all the confirmed moves in the English Premier League

 Its been an extraordinary January transfer window in the English Premier League, and deadline day is shaping up to be one of the most exciting of all time as the English top tier scramble to complete some huge deals.

-Burnley have already splashed the cash on Dutch striker Wout Weghorst, as the giant striker made completed a reported £12 million move from Bundesliga side Wolfsburg.
+Burnley were the first club to splash the cash, signing Dutch striker Wout Weghorst.
+The giant striker completed a reported £12 million move from Bundesliga side Wolfsburg this morning.

-Elsewhere, big spending Newcastle United are set to break the £100 million barrier after agreeing a £25 million deal with Reims for striker for Huge Etikete, while a loan deal for Aston Villa left back Matt Targett is also edging closer.
+Staying with the bottom of the table, Newcastle United have agreed a loan deal for Aston Villa left back Matt Targett, with the deal confirmed by the club at 6pm.
+Another big target, Jesse Lingard, will NOT be joining the club – nor his former team West Ham United - despite the Magpies’ month long pursuit of the Red Devils star.

-Staying in North London, and Tottenham Hotspur have secured the signature of Rodrigo Bentancur from Juventus.
-Will they add any more?
+Tottenham Hotspur have seen a lot of transfer activity, with the signatures of Rodrigo Bentancur and Dejan Kulusevski from Juventus, while a raft of players have left on loan.

-Frank Lampard has been confirmed as the new manager of Everton following Rafa Benitez’s sacking last month.
-Could Donny Van dee Beek and Dele Alli be his first signings?
+Frank Lampard has been confirmed as the new manager of Everton following Rafa Benitez’s sacking last month and he’s agreed a deal for Manchester United midfielder Donny Van de Beek on a loan deal until the end of the season - could Dele Alli join him?
 The Toffee’s are closing in the former England forward and are believed to be chasing a permanent deal, but face a race against the clock to complete the move.

 And there’s certain to be more twists and turns as the day progresses and the deadline edges closer.
 Here are all the confirmed deadline day moves in the English Premier League so far.